2 NDLEA officers arrested over death of alleged drug dealer

 The arrest

-A senior NDLEA officer, Anietie Inam who spoke to Vanguard on phone confirmed the death of Christine but denied the story that the allege drug dealer was battered to death, “that’s not truth, you see our men went to raid a drug dealer in Sapele and after taking him away, we found out that he was breathing difficultly, on enquiry, he told the officers that he was hypertensive, so they took him back to his house, it was the wife who told us to take him to St Joseph hospital, from where the doctor refered them to the Sapele Central Hospital where he gave up the ghost ,” adding that the drug peddler has an underlying heath problem”
+A senior NDLEA officer, Anietie Inam who spoke to Vanguard on phone confirmed the death of Christine but denied the story that the alleged drug dealer was battered to death, “that’s not the truth, you see our men went to raid a drug dealer in Sapele and after taking him away, we found out that he was breathing difficultly, on enquiry, he told the officers that he was hypertensive, so they took him back to his house, it was the wife who told us to take him to St Joseph hospital, from where the doctor referred them to the Sapele Central Hospital where he gave up the ghost,” adding that the drug peddler has an underlying health problem”

 “Investigation is on and we will certainly do an autopsy report to ascertain the cause of death.”